jh3nd3rs0n/jargyle/src/site/markdown/cli.md

 ```

 As an example, the following command creates a server configuration file with
-the port number, the number of allowed backlogged incoming client connections,
+the port number and the number of allowed backlogged incoming client connections:
-and no SOCKS5 authentication required:

 ```
 ./bin/jargyle new-server-config-file \
     --setting=port=1234 \
     --setting=backlog=100 \
-    --setting=socks5.methods=NO_AUTHENTICATION_REQUIRED \
-    configuration.xml
+    general_configuration.xml
 ```

-`configuration.xml`:
+`general_configuration.xml`:

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>